 - Productivity / Staffing and Staff Mix – Is productivity meeting national benchmarks?
 Are mid level practitioners utilized?
 Is the mix of therapists and prescribers optimal?

 - Revenue cycle / revenue integrity – Are there opportunities to improve billing, point of service collections, and enroll patients in health insurance?

 - Referral criteria – Are criteria clearly defined for referral to a behavioral health provider?

-- Technology – Is the EMR capable of efficiently documenting, tracking, and reporting integrated services?
+- Electronic Medical Record – Is the EMR capable of efficiently documenting, tracking, and reporting integrated services?

 - Management tools – Are managers equipped with easy-to-use critical reports that provide at least weekly key metrics impacting costs and revenue?

 - Value – Does the integration bring value to patients and serve the greater good?